 Last year's victory over Campbellsville continues Shawnee State’s history of playing its best on the biggest stages as the Bears obtained victories over No. 10-ranked Lindsey Wilson and West Virginia Institute of Technology - who was receiving votes in the NAIA Poll - in 2013-14 and took three games against teams that were ranked in the top-25 at the time during the 2012-13 season.
 Additionally, the Bears notched an overtime win over Georgetown College, who was receiving votes at the time before going on to win the NAIA National Championship later that season.
 In the 2011-12 season, the Bears upset then-No. 1 Pikeville when Pikeville was the reigning NAIA Champion coming into that season.

-The upset win over Pikeville was just one instance of Hamilton's team playing its best in big games.
 In 2004-05, the Bears knocked off eventual National Champion Walsh twice during the regular season.
 In the 2008-09 season, Hamilton and the Bears went into then-No. 1 ranked Cedarville and took down the Yellow Jackets on their home floor.
-With a young squad during the 2010-11 season, his young squad made national headlines as it knocked off second-ranked Georgetown College, with then-sophomore Tyler Morgan garnering national player of the week honors.
+With a young squad during the 2010-11 season, his team made national headlines as it knocked off second-ranked Georgetown College, with then-sophomore Tyler Morgan garnering National Player of the Week honors.

 The Worthington, Ohio native holds a bachelor's degree from the College of Wooster and a master's degree from Ohio University.
 As a point guard at Wooster, Hamilton helped guide the Scots to three national tournament appearances and a 91-21 record.
 He currently resides in Portsmouth with his wife, Rhonda.
 They have two children, Luke and Margaret.